ofirgall/plantuml.nvim/README.md

 ## Usage

-Open any file with the `.puml` extension and then write it.
+Open a file with a supported extension and then write it.
 A new window will be opened with the resulting diagram.

 Alternatively, the `PlantUML` command can be run.
-It will only render files with the `.puml` extension.
+It will only render files with a supported extension.

+The supported file extensions are:

+- `.iuml`
+- `.plantuml`
+- `.pu`
+- `.puml`
+- `.wsd`

 ## Contributing